brabster/tw-site/src/pages/articles/2020-05-21-helm-argo/index.md

 </div>

 Argo is a lightweight, Kubernetes-native workflow solution.
-Workflows are implemented as Kuberenetes manifests, so Helm is a natural choice for packaging your workflows.
+Workflows are implemented as Kuberenetes manifests, so Helm is a natural choice for packaging them.

-Helm also supports templating values which can be really helpful - but thst's where we run into a problem.
+Helm also supports templating values which can be really helpful - but that's where we run into a problem.
 Helm uses mustache-style string interpolation, and so does Argo.

 Here's an illustration of the problem, based on [Argo's hello world example](https://github.com/argoproj/argo/blob/master/examples/hello-world.yaml).